 “Forming what they call an independent village; that is a settlement not under the control of planters, as the little villages in which the laboring classes reside, generally are.
 He remarked that he had been censured by the proprietors of estates in his neighbourhood.
 The fear of drawing from under their control the labourers who locate in them, appears to be the ground of their opposition.”
 (Narrative of a Visit to the West Indies: In 1840 and 1841 By George Truman, John Jackson, Thomas Bedford Longstreth (Philadelphia, 1844) )

 The authors of this publication were Quakers and although they deny wanting to investigate the effects of Emancipation in the islands, their writing alludes to it constantly.
 It is not clear if John Challenger was feeding this need or whether he really intended to sell and rent in small lots to labourers.
 Financial problems continued to plague John and his wife Sarah Maria.
 A piece of land of four acres could not be cultivated as cane land unless it was being worked with another estate or simply produced cane for processing elsewhere.
-The land in Trinity was therefore sold off to the six persons ncluding John’s sister Clementina.
-Rent is not recorded in the Christopher Register but sales of lands are and except for the earlier agreement with Cluckies, no records could be found of Challenger selling small lots until.
-It should be noted that Elizabeth Calfe was already in possession of the land she actually bought in 1848.
-Top of Form
+The land in Trinity was therefore sold off to the six persons including John’s sister Clementina.
+Rent is not recorded in the Christopher Register but sales of lands are and except for the earlier agreement with Cluckies, no records could be found of Challenger selling small lots.
+The sales found were as follows:

 · By Indenture of 18 January 1848 to Elizabeth Jackson Calfe, spinster for £25 sterling, in her actual possession, land lying in parish of Trinity bounded to the east with lands of John Hazell deceased, to the west with lands of John Challenger, to the north with the high road leading around the island and to the south with the seashore.
 125 feet east to west and 300 feet north to south (Doc no. 20413 and 20414)